- BA or BSc degree in Archaeology (also a requirement for Study Abroard/Exchange student and Contract students).

 Forensic archaeology is an archaeological discipline that uses archaeological knowledge to answer medico-legal and forensic questions.

-The course consists of 10 lectures followed by a full-day practical session and a presentation session.
+The course consists of 10 lectures followed by a full-day practical session.
 The lectures give you a broad introduction to Dutch criminal law, criminalistics, criminology, human taphonomy and forensic archaeology.
 You will also learn how these disciplines are integrated within the Dutch medico-legal and forensic framework.

 The primary goal of the course is to learn how to excavate a clandestine grave and how to report the evidence (in a report and orally) within a medico-legal and forensic context.
 Additionally, the participants will obtain: